 Resolution with the Target of the Bullying: The student who is bullying may be required to write a letter of apology to the student who was bullied.
 Depending upon the nature of the incident, the students involved may meet to help resolve the problem and ensure it does not happen again.

-Referral to School Support Staff: The student who is bullying may meet with the school guidance counselor to help prevent future violations.
+Referral to School Support Staff: The student who is bullying may meet with the school psychologist or guidance counselor to help prevent future violations.

 Student assessment is a vital part of the educational process.
 Teachers and specialists use a variety of methods to regularly assess student progress on an ongoing basis.
 In addition, the following testing procedures are use district-wide:

-STAR Testing: Standardized Testing and Reporting (STAR) is administered in the spring to all students in grades 2-6.
+CAASPP: California Assessment of Student Performance and Progress is administered in the spring to all students in grades 3-6.
 These tests measure how well students are achieving California standards for all subject tests - English/Language Arts and mathematics are tested in grades 2-6 and fifth grade students are also tested in Science.
 Individual student achievement results are mailed home to parents.

 MAP: The MAP test (Measures of Academic Progress) is a computer program that measures and reports student growth in Reading and Math over months and years.
 A MAP assessment is administered three times each year and informs the instructional decisions of teachers.